Betsy Gray: Contemporary sources

-Evidence for Waringsford as birth place
+Accounts of birthplace and home

-In an appendix to a reprint of Lyttle’s ‘Hearts of Down’ in 1968 historian Aiken McClelland of the Ulster Folk Museum sets out evidence for the Townland of Tullyniskey (now spelt Tullinisky) near the villages of Waringsford and Dromara in County Down as an alternative birthplace for Betsy Gray.
-In this, McClelland cites the research of local historian Colin Johnston Robb who himself cites contemporary and secondary sources to support a local tradition of the Dromara area that Betsy was born there.
+At least three locations in County Down have been proposed as Gray's birthplace and home.
+In Lyttle's partially fictionalised account, Gray is born and raised on a farm in the townland of Gransha, near Bangor and Newtownards.
+Her family is said to have rented land here, and this remains the most well-known association.
+However, in an appendix to a 1968 reprint of Lyttle’s Hearts of Down, historian Aiken McClelland of the Ulster Folk Museum sets out evidence for the Townland of Tullyniskey (now spelt Tullinisky) near the villages of Waringsford and Dromara as her birthplace.
+He cites the research of local historian Colin Johnston Robb who himself cites contemporary and secondary sources to support a local tradition of the Dromara area that Betsy was born there.

-According to this evidence and the local tradition of the area, Betsy was the daughter of a John and Rebecca Gray (née Young) of Tullyniskey with records for near-by Garvaghy Parish Church showing her baptised on 14 January 1780.
+According to this evidence and the local tradition of the area, Betsy was the daughter of a John and Rebecca Gray (née Young) of Tullyniskey with records for nearby Garvaghy Parish Church showing her baptised on 14 January 1780.
 In support of Robb, McClelland also highlights that Charles Teeling in his description of Betsy Grey describes her as "the pride of a widowed mother” supporting the records of John Gray’s death in 1795 with Rebecca Gray living until 1813.

+Mary Ann McCracken's account suggests Gray may have been from the townland of Six Roads Ends near Killinchy, where there was a derelict site known locally as "Betsy Gray's cottage".